Nagaur District, Rajasthan

 Population of Nagaur District

-As per the Census 2011, Nagaur District has a total population of 33,07,743 people, consisting of 16,96,325 males and 16,11,418 females.
-There are 5,78,809 households in the district with an average population density of 187 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Nagaur District had a population of 33,07,743 people living in 5,78,809 households.
+The population comprised 16,96,325 males and 16,11,418 females, with an average population density of 187 people per km².
+The table below provides a rural-urban comparison of these statistics.

 CategoryTotalRuralUrban